 This is the secret to losing weight without giving up… anything.

 It’s certainly easier in New York than many other places, but there’s no doubt that you walk less than you could.
 A long stroll feels meditative—like a much-needed conversation with yourself.
-Listen to your favorite playlist, call your mother, and get where you need to go (albeit slightly slower) while burning calories.
+Listen to your favourite playlist, call your mother, and get where you need to go (albeit slightly slower) while burning calories.
 Miles go by in just minutes, and you’ve blithely worked off lunch by the time you get home.
 You’ll have more time to think and less time to clock at the gym (if you’re into that sort of thing).
-Just remember to wear comfortable shoes, and stock Band-Aid’s Active Friction Block Stick (£6) in your bag just in case.
+Just remember to wear comfortable shoes and stock Compeed Anti-Blister Stick (£5) in your bag just in case.

 Hear me out.
 When we’re unhappy with our bodies, we tend to hide them as much as possible—even from ourselves.
 Spending time with yourself sans clothing is the easiest way to get to know your curves and maintain balance.
 If I undress for bed one day and notice a few unwelcome changes, I can make a note to go to yoga the next day or get something fresh and healthy for dinner.
 Not to mention that it allows you to observe positive developments as well!
 Walking everywhere has helped my legs tone up, which I first recognised as I was climbing into bed.
 Had I been wearing sweatpants, I wouldn’t have fallen asleep with a smile on my face.